 Pennsylvania Legal Information

-The Pennsylvania Medical Marijuana Act (SB 3), was signed by Governor Tom Wolf on April 17, 2016, creating the state’s medical marijuana program.
+The Pennsylvania Medical Marijuana Act (SB 3), was signed by Governor Tom Wolf on April 17, 2016 going into effect 30 days later on May 17, 2016, creating the state’s medical marijuana program.
 The program will allow patients to obtain medical cannabis from state-licensed dispensaries.
-The program initially includes 17 qualifying conditions.
+The program includes 17 qualifying conditions.

 In This Section